Torkiliuz/dc_uploader/README.md

 #### Q: When does the tool fallback to symlinking?

-The primary limitation of hardlinking is that the source and intended destination must be on the same filesystem - e.g. it can't hardlink from one harddrive to another, from one harddrive to a SMB/NFS mount, etc. When the tool detects that a hardlink can't be done, it tries again using symlinks.
+A: The primary limitation of hardlinking is that the source and intended destination must be on the same filesystem - e.g. it can't hardlink from one harddrive to another, from one harddrive to a SMB/NFS mount, etc. When the tool detects that a hardlink can't be done, it tries again using symlinks.

+### Q: Can I use this tool on windows?

+A: Maybe, but most likely not.
+While built on python, it does rely quite a bit on assumptions specific to Linux.
+The bash scripts certainly will not work.
+Instead, look into [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+Once WSL is running, just mount your torrent parent folder to the WSL environment through /etc/fstab and you should be fine.
+Treat it like a second computer.